jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-4.md

 2. Some summary data from our own sydneybeaches dataset
 3. A wickedly complex example from a cognition experiment out of [Dani Navarro's](https://twitter.com/djnavarro) lab

 Each example is a little different, but in each case we can use `gather` and `spread` to do switch between different formats.
-We'll walk you through the process step by step, but the basic idea is shown graphically in this lovely animation made by [Garrick Aden-Buie](https://twitter.com/grrrck)
+We'll walk you through the process step by step, but the basic idea is shown graphically in this lovely animation made by [Garrick Aden-Buie](https://twitter.com/grrrck).

-> UPDATE: since RYouWithMe was written there have been a couple of new functions added to tidy R. I think they make this process more intuitive, so if you would rather learn pivot_longer() and pivot_wider(), [use this link](insert link) and skipe to Clean it Up 5.

 ![](/img/tidyr-spread-gather.gif)